* Dollar mixed as data spurs uncertainty over Fed

 * Crude shrugs off rig count, falls with equities

-* Long-dated U.S. bonds rally, short-dated notes slip (Add oil settlement prices)
+* Long-dated U.S. bonds rally, short-dated notes slip (Add close of U.S. markets)

 By Herbert Lash

-Also, the jobs count may be flawed because of a statistical fluke that has often led to sharp upward revisions to payroll figures for the month of August after initial weak readings.
+Adding to the uncertainty, the report may be flawed due to a statistical fluke that has led to sharp upward revisions in the past to payroll figures for August after initial weak readings.

 Whether the Fed boosts rates in September or holds off for later, investors are preparing for an eventual raise, said Andrew Wilkinson, chief market strategist at Interactive Brokers LLC in Greenwich, Connecticut.
 A rate hike would be the U.S. central bank’s first in almost a decade.

 “Regardless of the global dislocation for equities, investors still seem to be preparing for a lift-off in the fed funds rate.
 There’s not a lot to stop the onset of tightening at some point in the near future,” Wilkinson said.

 The equity selloff suggests there is deleveraging as investors are forced out of positions they can no longer afford, while high volatility still “hasn’t been swept under the carpet,” Wilkinson said.
 “When the volatility indexes are running at those levels, be on the watch,” he said.

 The CBOE Volatility Index, Wall Street’s so-called fear gauge, closed up 7.89 percent at 27.63, or about double this year’s mostly calm level until it erupted in mid-August.